What Is Competitive Benchmarking - Benefits, Analysis And How To Do It

 - Digital marketing laws

-- Analyze results – Understand how well your product is performing against your competitors.
-Social Media listening tool will help gather the right data and provide KPIs.
+Analyze results – Understand how well your product is performing against your competitors.
+Social Media listening tools will help gather the right data and provide KPIs.
 However, the bigger picture lies in understanding the trends across sites and the strengths in competing designs.
 Base your future design decisions on the results of the analysis and avoid the mistakes your competitors made with the designs.

 Private data is difficult to get access to as businesses are cautious while releasing their data publicly.
 However, SEO metrics are publicly available, so it is easier to access these metrics.